praneshp1org/IaC-with-Terraform/README.md

 - Configure the network ACLs and provisioning
 - Verifying the S3 bucket creation and public access of static website

+### Part 6: Terraform statefile

+In this video, we cover:
+- Structure of Terraform statefile
+- How the resources are tracked using statefile
+- Format and content of statefile

 ## Repository Contents

 This repository includes the following files and directories corresponding to the video series: